Estimote/Android-Fleet-Management-SDK/README.md

 ## Example app

 To get a working prototype, check out the example app.
-It's a single screen app with three labels that change background color when:
+It's a single screen app with three labels that change the background color when:

 - you are in close proximity to the first desk,
 - in close proximity to the second desk,